hixi-hyi/aws-cloudformation-lambda/function/value/README.md

 The `cfn-value` function define a constant in outside `Parameter`.

 ## When do you use it
-* Define a constant to use repeatdly in AWS::CloudFormation
+* Define a constant to use repeatedly in AWS::CloudFormation

 ## Deploy
 ```